 Usually smaller than lemons, limes are oval or round in shape with green flesh and skin.
 They are very versatile and a great substitute for lemons.
 Both are fantastic for bringing out the flavours of other foods.

-Limes are known for their antibiotic effect.
+Limes are known for their antibiotic properties.
 They destroy putrefactive bacteria in both the intestines and the mouth.
-Limes can be used to purify the breath.
+They can be used to purify the breath.

 Limes are great for colds and flus due to their antiseptic, antimicrobial and mucus-resolving actions.
 They are a great source of Vitamin C.